 Teach Dinnertime Gratitude

-Dinnertime is a great way to reconnect with the family and the older children get, it becomes more crucial.
+Dinnertime is a great way to reconnect with the family.
+And the older children get, the more crucial it becomes.
 But it’s also a great time to reset your focus as a family too.
 Instead of just generically talking about your days, ask your children specific questions centered around things that have gone well for them.
-Instead of, “What was the best part of your day?” ask “What is one thing someone did for you today that was nice?”
+Instead of, “What was the best part of your day?” ask, “What is one thing someone did for you today that was nice?”
 This small change in a question helps change their mind to be focused on gratitude.
-It also encourages you to have conversation around why someone did what they did.
+It also encourages you to have a conversation about why someone did what they did.
 “Wow, that was very nice of your teacher to give everyone in class extra recess.
 Maybe she wanted to show you all that she cared for you!
-Maybe next time she does, go give her a hug and tell her thank you!”
+Maybe next time she does, hug her and tell her thank you!”

 Say No So They Experience Waiting for Something

 We often say yes to simple things our children ask for just because we can:

 “Mom, can we drive through McDonald’s?”
 Sure.

 “Mom, do you mind if I get that swimsuit?”
 Sure.

 “Mom, can I go to this sports camp?”
 I guess so.